semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

-The previous command tells `sem` to forward the network traffic of the TCP port 8000 of the job with job ID `6ed18e81-0541-4873-93e3-61025af0363b` to the TCP port 80 of the current machine.
+The previous command tells `sem` to forward the network traffic of the TCP port 8000 of the job with job ID `6ed18e81-0541-4873-93e3-61025af0363b` to the TCP port 80 of the local machine.

 ### sem version